 Due diligence must be done to ensure FRP benefits outweigh the costs of implementation for each concrete component.

 Traditionally, composite materials like FRP have been used extensively in aerospace and consumer sporting goods applications where the material's high strength to weight ratios were first exploited.
-In the 1960s US Government agencies recognized the potential benefits that composites can provide to society’s infrastructure and thus begin funding significant amounts of research in the field of FRPs.
+In the 1960s US Government agencies recognized the potential benefits that composites can provide to society's infrastructure and thus begin funding significant amounts of research in the field of FRPs.
 Since then advances in the field of polymers, advancements in production techniques and implementation of authoritative design guidelines have resulted in a rapid increase in usage of FRP bars and strands, especially in the last 5 years.
 Because of these advances, the FDOT Structures Design Office has implemented its first specifications and design criteria to support the use of FRP bars and strands in major bridge components.
-The use of this innovative material in certain Florida bridge components will keep Florida on the leading edge in the design of state-of-the-art transportation facilities.
+BFRP is an emerging technology in the US, and as such still in a development phase by the Department for Specification and Standards.
+The use of these innovative material in certain Florida bridge components will keep Florida on the leading edge in the design of state-of-the-art transportation facilities.

 Usage Restrictions / Parameters

-The use of GFRP and/or CFRP reinforcing bars in other locations will be considered on a case-by-case basis.
+The use of GFRP, BFRP and/or CFRP reinforcing bars in other locations will be considered on a case-by-case basis.